sbnb-irb/chemical-checker/README.md

 chemcheck
 ```

-### Running custom Chemical Checker
+## Running custom Chemical Checker

-If you are contributing with code to the CC you can run the singularity image specifying your local develop package branch:
+If you are contributing with code to the CC you can run the singularity image specifying your local develop branch:

 ```bash
 chemcheck -d /path/to/your/code/chemical_checker/package/
 ```

-### Running with alternative config file
+## Running with alternative config file

 The CC rely on one config file containing the information for the current enviroment (e.g. the HPC, location of the default CC, database, etc...).
-The default configuration can be overridden specifying a custom config file:
+The default configuration refere to our `SB&NB` enviroment and must be overridden specifying a custom config file when working in a different enviroment:

 ```bash
 chemcheck -c /path/to/your/cc_config.json
 ```